Summary

 - A functioning prototype

-- A market ready to sell product
+- A market-ready product

 - Already in the marketplace being sold!